HoudiniGraphql/houdini/README.md

 compiler and preprocessor to generate the correct logic by setting the `framework` field in your config file to `"svelte"`.

+Please keep in mind that returning the response from a query, you should not rely on `this.redirect` to handle the redirect as it will update your browsers `location` attribute, causing a hard transition to that url.
+Instead, you should use `this.error` to return an error and handle the redirect in a way that's appropriate for your application.

 ## 🚀&nbsp;&nbsp;Fetching Data

 Grabbing data from your API is done with the `query` function: